 What actions must the owner of commercial property take with regard to defects/snow/ice accumulation/dangerous conditions?
 The action required by the law is action which a reasonably prudent person would take or should have taken in the circumstances present to correct the defect/snow/ice accumulation/ dangerous condition, to repair it/remove it or to take other actions to minimize the danger to pedestrians (for example, to give warning of it) within a reasonable period of time after notice thereof.
 The test is: Did the commercial property owner take the action that a reasonably prudent person who knows or should have known of the condition would have taken in that circumstance?
 If he did, he is not negligent.
 If he did not, then he is negligent.

-Contact Mark Law Firm — Commercial Property Slip and Fall Attorneys
+Contact Mark Law Firm — Commercial Property Slip and Fall Attorney

 Receive a consultation from our New Jersey Commercial Property Slip and Fall attorney regarding your injury.
 Once you have retained our injury law firm we will diligently represent you in obtaining compensation for your Commercial Property Snow and ice slip and fall injury.
 Contact Mark Law Firm, about your Commercial Property Slip and Fall injury today about any injuries you may have sustained due to the Commercial Property Slip and Fall.
-Contact Mark Law Firm, and speak to one of our Commercial Property Snow and Ice Slip and Fall lawyers today by calling 888-734-8287 or 908-375-6767.
-Also, feel free to speak to one of our attorneys online by filing out our contact us sheet on the top page of this website.
+Contact Mark Law Firm, and speak to our Commercial Property Snow and Ice Slip and Fall team today by calling 888-734-8287 or 908-375-6767.
+Also, feel free to speak to our team online by filing out our contact us sheet on the top page of this website.